 - The Vitanovac license is a 41 sq.km area located 40 km southwest of the Bor Mine Complex and directly south of the Bacevica license.
 The license area is part of the southern extension of the Timok Magmatic Complex. - The northern and southern parts of the license are covered by Paleogene sediments interlayered with Paleogene pyroclastic volcanic and agglomerate, while the central area consists of Upper Cretaceous sediments and volcanics.
-Hornblende Andesite that intrudes the Upper Cretaceous sediments from the central portion of the license area are considered potential for copper-gold mineralization from porphyry and epithermal related systems. - Stream sediment program over the entire Vitanovac license has been completed and several drainage areas with elevated geochemistry were identified and mapped.
+Hornblende andesite that intrudes the Upper Cretaceous sediments from the central portion of the license area are considered potential for copper-gold mineralization from porphyry and epithermal related systems. - Stream sediment program over the entire Vitanovac license has been completed and several drainage areas with elevated geochemistry were identified and mapped.

 Next Steps: An online data room is available for third parties to review that have signed confidentiality agreements with the Company.
 The Company has received interest from third parties.
+The Company signed a LOI over the area with a third party in May 2022.

 Ponor

 - The Ponor license is a 93 sq.km area located about 60 km south-southeast of the Bor mine Complex. - Geology at Ponor comprises Cretaceous volcano-sedimentary lithologies intruded by late Cretaceous latite intrusions and partly overlain by Paleogene sediments.
-The volcanic-intrusive lithologies form part of the northwest-southeast L-shape striking Cretaceous magmatic arc of Eastern Serbia. - The favorable geological setting at Ponor initiates stream sediment sampling program that yields several drainage areas anomalous for gold, copper, lead and zinc within two outlined targets internally named Ponor North and Ponor South, respectively. - Follow up work on stream sediment anomalies was completed during Q4-2021.
+The volcanic-intrusive lithologies form part of the northwest-southeast L-shape-striking Cretaceous magmatic arc of Eastern Serbia. - The favorable geological setting at Ponor initiates stream sediment sampling program that yields several drainage areas anomalous for gold, copper, lead and zinc within two outlined targets internally named Ponor North and Ponor South, respectively. - Follow up work on stream sediment anomalies was completed during Q4-2021.
 A total of 49 samples including QA/QC samples were collected and assayed.
-The assay results confirmed the stream sediment anomalies. - Next Steps: An online data room is available for third parties to review that have signed confidentiality agreements with the Company.
-The Company has received interest from third parties.
+The assay results confirmed the stream sediment anomalies.

+Next Steps: An online data room is available for third parties to review that have signed confidentiality agreements with the Company.
+The Company has received interest from third parties..
+The Company signed a LOI over the area with a third party in May 2022.

-BULGARIA PORTFOLIO
+BULGARIA PORTFOLIO ACTIVITY